-Pembina has formed a partnership with the Haisla Nation to develop the proposed Cedar LNG Project, a three million tonne per annum floating LNG facility strategically positioned to leverage Canada's abundant natural gas supply and British Columbia's growing LNG infrastructure to produce industry-leading low-carbon, cost-competitive Canadian LNG for overseas markets.
-Cedar LNG will provide a valuable outlet for WCSB natural gas to access global markets and is expected to achieve higher prices for Canadian producers, contribute to lower overall emissions, and enhance global energy security.
-Given that Cedar LNG will be a floating facility, manufactured in the controlled conditions of a shipyard, it is expected that the project will have lower construction and execution risk.
-Further, powered by BC Hydro, Cedar LNG is expected to be one of the lowest emissions LNG facilities in the world.
+In June 2024, Pembina and its partner, the Haisla Nation, announced a positive FID in respect of the Cedar LNG Project, a 3.3 mtpa floating LNG facility in Kitimat, British Columbia, within the traditional territory of the Haisla Nation.
+The Cedar LNG Project will provide a valuable outlet for WCSB natural gas to access global markets and is expected to achieve higher prices for Canadian producers and enhance global energy security.
+Given that it will be a floating LNG facility, manufactured in the controlled conditions of a shipyard, it is expected that the Cedar LNG Project will have lower construction and execution risk.
+Further, powered by BC Hydro, the Cedar LNG Project is expected to be one of the lowest emissions LNG facilities in the world.